Orkes Conductor Glossary

 Task Definition

-A configuration that is general to a specific task type or name, and applies to all instances of the task across workflows.
+A task definition is a configuration that is general to a specific task type or name, and applies to all instances of the task across workflows.
 It contains general implementation details, like rate limits, expected input and output keys, and failure-handling behavior, like retries and timeouts.

 Task Queue